I tried the Amazon Bedrock AgentCore integration supported by Generative AI Use Cases JP (abbreviated as GenU)

 Introduction

-Hello, I'm Kamino from the consulting department who loves the La Mu supermarket!
+Hello, this is Jinno from the Consulting Department who loves the supermarket La Mu!

-Recently, Amazon Bedrock AgentCore (hereafter AgentCore) integration has been supported in GenU v5.0.0!!
+Recently, Amazon Bedrock AgentCore (hereafter AgentCore) integration was supported in GenU v5.0.0!!

 https://github.com/aws-samples/generative-ai-use-cases/releases/tag/v5.0.0

-It's convenient to have a place to try things out when you've created an AI agent but are wondering what to do with the frontend.
-Also, it's useful when you've already implemented GenU and want to check your created AI agent in the GenU environment as well!!
+It's convenient to have a place to try when you've created an AI agent but wonder what to do about the frontend.
+It's also useful if you've already implemented GenU and want to check your created AI agent in the GenU environment too!!

 About GenU